availproject/avail-deployment-compat/README.md

     $ cargo build --release -p node-template

-3. _Optional_ If you want to run your node in the QA testnet you will need the customized chain spec file and add a boostrap node
+3. _Optional_ If you want to run your node in the QA testnet you will need the customized chain spec file and add a bootstrap node

     $ ./target/release/node-template --chain  --bootnodes /ip4/54.160.87.220/tcp/30333/p2p/